 A service provider historically unashamedly marketing towards the younger demographics, Boost Mobile has ‘matured’ a little since the early 2000s into a telco providing great value.
 It ceased using the Optus network in 2013 and jumped ship to Telstra.
 Now it is the only MVNO to make full use of the Telstra network – others only use parts of it.

-- Boost Mobile offers four basic prepaid plans that are simple to follow.
+- Boost Mobile offers five basic prepaid plans that are simple to follow.

 - The first plan off the rank is one that’s $10 over 7 days.
 With this plan you get 1GB of standard data, plus unlimited calls and texts.

 - Dearer plans also come with varying international calls and texts.

 Boost Mobile also includes a couple of other finishing touches on its plans.
 1300 numbers are included in the standard calls, while data is billed to the kilobyte, which ensures accurate data charging and bigger browsing potential.
 Considering these features aren’t regularly found with other operators, this provides the cherry on top.
 Boost Mobile also gives you the opportunity to pair these plans with some entry-mid level smartphones for maximum convenience.
 Boost really has all bases covered.

 LycaMobile is a little different from other MVNOs in that it focuses heavily on international calling inclusions.
 Beyond that, however, it still offers plans that are solid value in their own right.
 LycaMobile has seven plans with 28 day billing periods.
 All have unlimited calls and texts, and while some are priced the same, the inclusions are different.